Little evidence that White House has offered contact tracing, guidance to hundreds potentially exposed

 But now the White House and the president’s reelection campaign appear to have become superspreading operations, with the case count climbing seemingly by the hour.

-Top aide Hope Hicks is sick.
+Hicks, a top aide, is sick.
 Former top aide Kellyanne Conway tested positive.
-So have three Republican senators who have been near the president in recent days.
+So have two Republican senators who have been near the president in recent days.
 So has the president’s campaign chairman.
 So has Chris Christie, the former New Jersey governor who prepped Trump for his Tuesday night debate.
-And so have several White House journalists.
+And so have three White House journalists, two of whom said no one from the White House had reached out to them.

 This has become a multistate emergency.
 The state of New Jersey asked the Republican National Committee for the guest list for the Thursday roundtable at Trump’s Bedminster golf club.
 The RNC provided it, according to an official who spoke on the condition of anonymity to describe the exchange.